Transform Your Space: 20 Best Air-Purifying Plants for You!

 Kimberly queen fern is a fast-growing houseplant with gracefully curving fronds.
 They can grow up to 3 feet tall indoors.

-Sunlight: Kimberly queen fern prefers low light to bright indirect light.
+Sunlight: Kimberly Queen Fern prefers low light to bright indirect light.
 Keep them near a bright window and avoid harsh direct sun.
 Direct sun can burn the fronds.

-Watering: To keep your Kimberly queen fern thriving, water them when the top of the soil is dry to touch.
+Watering: To keep your Kimberly queen fern thriving, water them when the top of the soil is dry to the touch.
 Keep the soil evenly moist and never soggy.

 Fertilizer: Fertilize Kimberly queen fern with a balanced diluted fertilizer from spring through summer.
 Avoid fertilizing in the dormant period.